U.S. COVID death toll tops 700,000 - NewsBreak

 It is unclear if the coronavirus will take on the seasonal pattern of the flu, with predictable peaks in the winter as people gather indoors for the holidays.
 Simply because of the nation’s size and diversity, there will be places that have outbreaks and surges, she said.

 What’s more, the uncertainties of human behavior complicate the picture.
 People react to risk by taking precautions, which slows viral transmission.
-Then, feeling safer, people mingle more freely, sparking a new wave of contagion.‘Soul-crushing’: COVID deaths hit more than 1,900 a day for the first time since March
+Then, feeling safer, people mingle more freely, sparking a new wave of contagion.

 “Infectious disease models are different from weather models,” Dean said.
 “A hurricane doesn’t change its course because of what the model said.”